 2. SSH into the VM

-First, you need to perform an update by executing these commands:
+a.
+Perform an update by executing these commands

 sudo apt-get update sudo apt-get upgrade sudo apt-get dist-upgrade